dmagda/DevMastersDb/postgres/top_five_postgres_extensions_for_developers.md

 1. Go to your Tembo instance and enable the `pgvector` extension.

-2. Preload the sample data set using psql or other tool.
+2. Preload the sample data set using psql or other tools.
 The files are located under the `postgres/datasets/movies` folder:

 ```shell
 psql YOUR_TEMBO_CONNECTION_STRING -f v1.1__create_movie_table.sql